- Search The Registry

 - My Account

-*The Children's Crusade of the 20th cntury civil rights Movement's began on this date in 1963.
+*The Children's Crusade of the 20th-century civil rights Movement began on this date in 1963.
 This was a march by hundreds of school students in Birmingham, Alabama.
-It was for from May 2, May 3, May 4, and May 5, 1963, during the American Civil Rights Movement's Birmingham Campaign.
+It was from May 2, May 3, May 4, and May 5, 1963, during the American Civil Rights Movement's Birmingham Campaign.

-Organized by Rev. James Bevel, the purpose of the march was to walk downtown and talk to the mayor about segregation in their city.
-Many children left their schools in order to be arrested, set free, and then to get arrested again the next day.
-Birmingham police chief “Bull Connor” brought in fire hoses to ward off the children and set police dogs after the children to stop the marches.
+Rev. James Bevel organized the march to walk downtown and talk to the mayor about segregation in their city.
+Many children left their schools to be arrested, set free, and arrested again the next day.
+Birmingham police chief “Bull Connor” brought fire hoses to ward off the children and set police dogs after the children to stop the marches.

-Though fire hoses and dogs used prevented them from meeting the Mayor, the students remained non violent.
-This event prompted President John F. Kennedy to publicly fully support racial equality and led to the passage of the Civil Rights Act of 1964.
+Though fire hoses and dogs prevented them from meeting the Mayor, the students remained nonviolent.
+This event prompted President John F. Kennedy to support racial equality publicly and led to the passage of the Civil Rights Act of 1964.